konstantinosanagn/prophecy-pred-markets/README.md

 ### 2. Backend Setup

+Navigate to the backend directory and install Python dependencies:

 ```bash
 cd backend
 python -m pip install -r requirements.txt
 ```

+**Note**: The backend dependencies are managed in `backend/requirements.txt` for service-specific documentation.

 ### 3. Frontend Setup

+Navigate to the frontend directory and install Node.js dependencies:

 ```bash
 cd frontend